 Another former player, Graeme Souness now took over the reins but, despite an FA Cup win in 1992, his period in charge is regarded as the beginning of the relative decline in the fortunes of this great club.

 In 1992, the club adopted a new crest to celebrate their centenary: the familiar liver bird remained as the centrepiece but now appeared against a red and white shield.
 A representation of the Shankly Gates complete with the team's anthem, appears above the shield while to each side twin flames represent the Hillsborough Memorial outside Anfield, where an eternal flame burns in memory of those who died in the 1989 disaster.

-A slightly different version was introduced the following season, without the centenary script.
+A slightly different version was introduced the following season, without the centenary script but with the eternal flame added.
 This version of the club crest appeared embroidered directly onto the shirts, out of an oval lozenge or a shield at various times.